mroth/phoenix-showdown/README.md

    performance.
 (If you enable it you obviously get insane performance, which you should expect with if you use caching in _any framework_ in an environment where your requests are entirely homogenous).

+### Martini / Go
+I'm sure some people will complain about my usage of Martini versus a more idiomatic Go solution, however this is intended to be a comparison of _similar_ style frameworks, so it makes sense to use the one that works in the same style.

 ### Rails / ERB
 I don't find Rails to be as apt a comparison for this use case as Sinatra,